briandoyle81/adventOfCode2022/README.md

 For part 2, the natural solution is a heap.
 I found a min-heap and couldn't figure out how to modify it, so I just stored the negative of each value.

 I also learned that `go run main.go` won't load other files, even if they're in the same package.

+# 02

+Part 1
+Another easy problem, just needed to learn to do more with maps and 2d arrays.

+Part 2
+Pretty easy, just use maps to select what to play and get the points.